-I am interested in landscape responses to advection in the mantle and atmosphere.
+I am interested in using continuum mechanics and landscape analysis to understand the physics behind tectonic and climatic interactions.
 I use numerical models to simulate the translation of strain through the lithosphere to the Earth’s surface, and I take particular interest in how material strength evolves in tectonically active regions, how it influences differential displacement of the lithosphere, and how it influences erosion rate at the Earth’s surface.
-Much of the recent work done by me and my research group focuses on topographic anisotropy generated by the exposure of weakened fault zones in actively deforming and eroding regions.
-We are currently working on simulations that couple tectonic, surface, and atmospheric processes in order to better explore the intricate feedbacks that arise between systems.
+Our geodynamics research group is currently studying topographic directional dependence, or anisotropy, generated by the exposure of weakened fault zones in actively deforming and eroding regions.
+We are currently working on simulations that couple tectonic, surface, and atmospheric processes in order to better explore the intricate feedbacks that arise within and between these large systems.

-Other interests include ice flow dynamics, sediment transport, thermal stress, fracture mechanics, fractal analysis, and homebrewing.
+Other interests include ice flow dynamics, sediment transport, thermal stress, fracture mechanics, fractal analysis, homebrewing, and backgammon.

 See my AGU 2013 presentation on landscape evolution:

 See my CSDMS 2013 poster on landscape evolution:

 See my EGU 2012 poster on fractals and thermomechanics in a subvolcanic system: